NirmalSubedi/odin-landing-page/README.md

 # Landing Page
-A basic website homepage built for the odin project.
+A basic homepage built for the odin project.